 Identify a useable imaginary (or real) horizon by visualizing where the sky meets the sea, as if the terrain or obstacle to the visual horizon were transparent.

 Use this horizon line to reference the nose attitude, whether in straight and level flight or level turning flight.

 Review wind cues and how to estimate drift, as covered in the low flying lessons.

-Discuss varying the angle of bank in order to use all available space, and the use of power to maintain a safe speed during all manoeuvres.
+Discuss varying the angle of bank in order to use all the available space, and the use of power to maintain a safe speed during all manoeuvres.

 Discuss the importance of being aware of the wind direction and speed relative to the terrain.
 Demonstrate how the wind will behave in varying strengths, and how it will flow around and/or over terrain depending on its strength.

 Discuss where to position the aeroplane in a valley, considering;

-Discuss the need to use the minimum angle of bank necessary to use all the space, this will also minimise the stall speed and improve the potential for anticipation by allowing more time to assess factors such as, space, inertia, rate of closure, radius required, turbulence, etc.
+Discuss the need to use the minimum angle of bank necessary to use all the space.
+This will also minimise the stall speed and improve the potential for anticipation by allowing more time to assess factors such as, horizon, space, inertia, rate of closure, radius required, turbulence, etc.

-The poor visibility configuration will slow the aeroplane down and reduce turn radius, in addition a reduced flap selection may be required to maintain aeroplane performance.
+The poor visibility configuration will slow the aeroplane down and reduce the turn radius.
+Consideration of a reduced flap selection may be required to maintain aeroplane performance.

 It's important to remember that this exercise is not a minimum radius turn.
 If a minimum radius turn is required, a good decision is long overdue.

-Discuss the use of check turns to assess the available space well before committing to any area the pilot is unsure of.
+Discuss the use of check turns to assess the available space well before committing to any area the student is unsure of.